[Looking for Charlie's main web site?]

 It's not nearly as simple as the previous single-step solution, and though it may seem "too much to do" for some, it has worked for me and others.
 As for setting that up:

-3) Finally, one more option that some folks may be open to is offered in my discussion below on implementing a 3rd party tool which can remap the "numlock" keyboard shortcut, which some found disabled the numberpad for them.
+3) Yet one more option that some folks may be open to is offered in my discussion below on implementing a 3rd party tool which can remap the "numlock" keyboard shortcut, which some found disabled the numberpad for them.
 I do appreciate that some may not prefer to install such tools (autohotkey, powertoys, sharpkeys, etc.) on their machines.

 If somehow neither of those options above work for you, read on, where I offer first a summary list of other alternatives discussed later in the post, followed by the original introductory content, including what we mean by the "Numberpad" feature, and the problem that may prompt folks to seek how to disable it.